Place Principle: introduction

-The Scottish Government and COSLA have agreed to adopt the Place Principle to help overcome organisational and sectoral boundaries, to encourage better collaboration and community involvement, and improve the impact of combined energy, resources and investment in Scotland’s regions, cities, towns, neighbourhoods, villages and islands.
+The Scottish Government and COSLA have agreed to adopt the Place Principle to help overcome organisational and sectoral boundaries, to encourage better collaboration and community involvement, and improve the impact of combined energy, resources and investment.

-The Place Principle was developed by a wide range of cross sectoral partners to help partners’, public, third, private and community to develop a clear vision for their place.
+The principle was developed by partners in the public and private sectors, the third sector and communities, to help them develop a clear vision for their place.

-The principle aims to promote a shared understanding of place, and the need to take a more joined-up, collaborative approach to services and assets within a place to achieve better outcomes for people and communities.
-The principle is not prescriptive – rather, it encourages and enables local flexibility in responding to issues and circumstances in different places.
+It promotes a shared understanding of place, and the need to take a more collaborative approach to a place’s services and assets to achieve better outcomes for people and communities.
+The principle encourages and enables local flexibility to respond to issues and circumstances in different places.

-The Place Principle is an enabler which helps partners and local communities unlock the NPF and make it applicable to where and how they live and work.
+It helps partners and local communities unlock the National Performance Framework and make it applicable to where and how they live and work.

 What does the Place Principle say?

 - Place is where people, location and resources combine to create a sense of identity and purpose, and is at the heart of addressing the needs and realising the full potential of communities.
 Places are shaped by the way resources, services and assets are directed and used by the people who live in and invest in them

 - A more joined-up, collaborative, and participative approach to services, land and buildings, across all sectors within a place, enables better outcomes for everyone and increased opportunities for people and communities to shape their own lives.